 Repeated accidental personal purchases will be considered a misuse of the PCard and may result in having Stanford University cardholder privileges revoked.
 Misuse of the PCard may result in disciplinary action, up to and including termination of employment.

-During the online application process, the monthly spending limit for the card is established by the department and approved by the financial approver for the associated account(s) (PTAs) and by the Card Services team.
-Changes to spending limits can be requested by submitting a limit change request through the Credit Card Profiles Change Request tool or by submitting a Support Request.
+During the online application process, the monthly spending limit for the card is established by the department and approved by the financial approver for the guarantee account PTA and by the Card Services team.
+Changes to spending limits can be requested by submitting a limit change request through the Credit Card Profiles Change Request tool or by submitting a support request.